Be sure to purchase whole tentacles – not sliced – so you can slice them to the desired thickness.

-- Take the octopus out of the refrigerator:It’s important to point out that this is a recipe that’s served cold and, as mentioned above, the first thing to do is to slice the tentacles to the desired thickness to arrange the pieces on a plate.
-For this recipe, cut the octopus into thin slices.
+- Take the octopus out of the refrigerator.
+Note that this recipe is served cold and, as mentioned above, the first thing to do is to slice the tentacles to the desired thickness and arrange the pieces on a plate.
+We recommend cutting the octopus into thin slices.
 Next, season with a pinch of sea salt.
-If you have high blood pressure, you can skip the salt, as the flesh is flavorful enough to keep this dish from being bland.
+Don’t worry if you need to skip the salt for health reasons.
+The flesh is flavorful enough to keep this dish from being bland.

-- Mix:Toss all the chopped vegetables into a bowl and drizzle with virgin olive oil and a lime juice.
-Mix everything together using a fork, taking care not to crush the raspberries.
+- Mix everything together using a fork, taking care not to crush the raspberries.

-- Generously drizzle the slices with this mix:Next, leave it to rest for a few minutes for the flavors to blend together.
-You don’t have to use all the mix.
-You can place any excess in a bowl, and you can use it for salads with other ingredients, such as chicken or turkey.
+- Generously cover the octopus slices with this mix.
+Let everything rest for a few minutes for the flavors to blend together.
+You don’t have to use all the mix; place any excess in a bowl and use it for salads with other ingredients, like chicken or turkey.

 This dish can be eaten as a starter or a light dinner.

-Some country bread to dip in the sauce might be a good idea; you can also make some toast using thin slices of bread so the oil doesn’t seep through easily.
+Some country bread to dip in the sauce might be a good idea.
+Toast thick slices of bread to keep the oil from seeping through easily.

 If you like light octopus dishes, you should also try our recipe for octopus pasta salad.